katiefrost95/sparta-js-calculator-2.0/dom-calculator-starter-code/README.md

 ## What Went well

-I started off well, managed to do the DOM stuff okay, the buttons respond when clicked so I'm most pleased that at least some of the calclator works
+I started off well, managed to do the DOM stuff okay, the buttons respond when clicked so I'm most pleased that at least some of the calculator works